niketpatel-0208/doggzi_pet/README.md

 - **Health monitoring**: Automatic restart on failures
 - **SSL/HTTPS**: Secure API communication
 - **CORS**: Configured for mobile app access

+### ⚠️ Performance Note
+The backend is hosted on **Render's free tier**, which has the following limitations:
+- **Cold Start Delay**: After 15 minutes of inactivity, the server goes to sleep and takes **30-60 seconds** to wake up on the first request
+- **Subsequent Requests**: Once awake, all operations are fast and responsive
+- **Expected Behavior**: First API call after inactivity may timeout, but retry will work immediately

 ---